 Is your blog content the nerdy kids sitting by itself at the lunch table?
-Do you want it to be the head cheerleader front-and-center at the pep rally?
+Do you want it to be the head cheerleader, front-and-center at the pep rally?
 Everyone wants their site to have amazing content, but actually creating popular content isn't easy.
 I should know!
-I've been producing site content for clients for more than 16 years.
-Along the way, I've picked up a few tricks that can make your content sharable and search engine friendly.
+I've been producing site content for clients for almost 20 years.
+Along the way, I've picked up a few tricks that can make your content shareable and search engine friendly.
 Up until now I've been using all of these tricks for just for clients.
 Today, I'm going to share them with you.

 You probably know that you need an interesting photo to share your content on Pinterest.
 That goes for the rest of social media, too.
 Content that has photos gets more shares.
 For example, research done by Socialbakers.com and published by eMarketer reports that 75% of content posted on Facebook are images and found that images have an 84% interaction rate.
 Research by Media Blog also found that using photos gave Twitter users 35% bump in retweets.